-- Ranked No. 5 nationally for student participation in short-term study abroad.
+- Ranked in the Top 5 nationally for student participation in short-term study abroad.
 (Read why)

-- The Carthage campus is also an arboretum, located on more than 80 acres on the shore of Lake Michigan.
+- Arboretum located on the shore of Lake Michigan.
 (Read more about our location)

 - Tarble Arena seats nearly 2,400 for basketball and volleyball games, concerts, and other special events.